Archives

 Gargoyles: From Gothic to Grotesque

-In Gargoyles: From Gothic to Grotesque, a 3-D artist shows how to create gargoyles using pinch-pot construction and basic hand-building pottery techniques.
-A storyteller recounts medieval legends and contemporary children’s fiction that inspire the students to write and perform their own myths based on their gargoyle creations.
-Program options: In-person Please fill out this inquiry form or […]
+In Gargoyles: From Gothic to Grotesque, students construct gargoyles using pinch-pot construction and basic hand-building pottery techniques.
+In a longer workshop, students listen to medieval legends and contemporary children’s fiction that inspire them to write their own myths based on their gargoyle creations.
+Please fill out this inquiry form or call 866-500-9265 for more information.

 Shadow Ball